yunuskorkmaz/docs.tr-tr/docs/core/tools/dotnet-list-reference.md

 ## <a name="name"></a>Ad

-`dotnet list reference` -Projeyi project başvurular listelenmektedir.
+`dotnet list reference` -Proje Proje başvurular listelenmektedir.

 ## <a name="synopsis"></a>Özet